AdamLahmadi/EasyWeather/README.md

 ## Usage

-Input the city you want in the search bar and press the send button:
+Input the city you want in the search bar and press the submit button:

 ![Alt Text](ReadmeGifs/gif1.gif)